You must have an environmental permit if you operate a 'regulated facility' in England or Wales.

 - Part B - Regulated by Local Authorities

 All three systems require operators of specified industrial and other installations to obtain a permit to operate.
-An application must be made and the regulator decides whether or not to issue a permit.
+An application must be made, and the regulator decides whether to issue a permit.
 Permits are issued in accordance with government guidance and include conditions aimed at minimising and preventing pollution. please refer to the DEFRA website for more information.

 The operator of the permitted installation must comply with the conditions of the Permit outlined below and they will be subject to inspection to ensure this is the case.